0%

 Baitfish Report: Gizzard Shad

-The primary forage base in this shallow environment is the gizzard shad.
-Because the lake is so shallow, the shad are highly mobile and easily pushed by the wind.
-Predatory fish are heavily keyed in on these baitfish profiles.
-Matching the hatch in size, profile, and color is the single most critical factor for consistent success here.
+Lake Henry is an absolute gizzard shad factory.
+Because the lake lacks deep-water sanctuaries, the shad are highly mobile and easily pushed by the wind currents.
+Every predatory fish in this lake is heavily keyed in on the shad profile.
+Matching this hatch in size, profile, and color is the single most critical factor for consistent success here.

 3. TACTICAL STRATEGY